lievendoclo/quantum-mechanic/README.md

 </settings>
 ```

-> The `local.json` file is excluded in `.gitignore` and therfore will not be staged by Git.
+> The `local.json` file is excluded in `.gitignore` and therefore will not be staged by Git.

 Next run with: